LimHyungTae/autoinstall/README.md

-# Hyungtae's ubuntu Auto-Installation
+# Hyungtae's Ubuntu Auto-Installation

-Auto installation of Ubuntu environments (tested on 20.04 and Ubuntu 22.04) to reduce the time taken to set up a new computer.
+Auto-installation of Ubuntu environments (tested on 20.04 and Ubuntu 22.04) to reduce the time taken to set up a new computer.

 # (Important) Requirements